Intelligent-Systems-Phystech/MobileSensorData/README.md

 **Example**
 Accelerometer data of game "Stairs" played by female with 157cm height, 47kg weight and 36eu shoe size:
 > Stairs_f_157_47_36_accm.csv

+### Games

+A. Hold the phone in your right hand (for right-handed)
+B. Put the phone in your right front pocket (for hight-handed).

+1. Stairs
+ * Place yourself in a corridor near U-shaped stairs.
+ * Switch the software, act as usual (for example, be calm).
+ * Wait one second between the following items.

+  1. Go 12 steps forward and back again.
+  2. Pick up a plastic bag with a bottle of water 1 Liter.
+  3. Run 12 steps forward and back again.
+  4. Run with a bag.
+  5. Go upstairs 3 ladders up and down again.
+  6. Go with a bag.